DS-10 Birth Affidavit Passport Form

 Confirmation that no other birth record exists

 Accompanied by a photocopy of the ID, front and back, of the person submitting the affidavit

 The DS-10 Birth Affidavit Passport Form itself is not sufficient evidence of U.S. citizenship.
-It must be submitted along with such early public records as Census records, family Bible records, doctor’s records, and/or Baptismal certificates and hospital birth certificates.
+It must be submitted along with such early public records as Census records, family Bible records, doctor’s records, Baptismal certificates, and hospital birth certificates.

 Parts of the DS-10